 - For the 14-19 age group, employers believe a top priority for schools and colleges should be developing awareness of working life with support from businesses (42%) as well as improving the quality of careers advice (42%)

-- Over a third of young people (36%) do not feel in control of their job prospects
+- 25% of young people feel trapped in their jobs

 Eurostat, Unemployment rate of 15-24 year olds (%) ⁷